karst-club/karst/static/page_data/rulebook/rules_of_play.md

 On their Turn a Character may Move and take an Action.
 Certain Actions may require the Character to remain stationary or may be Sustained across multiple Turns.

-If a Character is Encumbered during an Encounter, their movement is halved, their AC is reduced by 2, and they lose any positive Dex modifiers.

 There are two special types of Actions that Characters often perform during Encounters, Talking with the other side and Attacking them.
+These are covered in more detail below.

+### Movement and Distance

+Distance is broken up into five conceptual ranges:

+* Close - Can touch them.
+Melee weapons work at this range.
+* Nearby - Can see the whites of their eyes.
+A knife can be thrown at nearby targets.
+* Distant - Can see thier faces.
+Short bows can hit distant targets.
+* Far Away: Can see their form.
+A long bow can strike targets that are far away.
+* Very Far Away - Can see them at all.
+Very far away is too far for almost every weapon.

+There are also five general speeds of movement:

+* Quick Movement - Can change one distance a turn.
+Unarmored and lightly armored characters can move quickly.
+* Moderate Movement - Can move one distance every two turns.
+Characters in medium armor move at a moderate rate.
+* Slow Movement - Can move one distance every three turns.
+Heavy armor reduces a character to slow movement.
+* Very Slow Movement - Can move one distance every four turns.
+Very slow movement is for the extremely encumbered.
+* Immobile - Can not move at all.
+Paralysis and other forms of restraint are the primary causes of this movement rate.

+If a Character is Encumbered, their movement is decreased by as many as two levels (stopping at Very Slow), their AC is reduced by 2, and they lose any positive Dex modifiers.

-## Talking
+### Talking

 Characters may spend their Action attempting to talk and perhaps reason, bargain, or parlay with the other side.
 The first time a Player Character does this during an encounter, they get to make a Reaction roll as an Action modified by Cha.
 The higher the number the less negative the reaction.

-## Attacking and Combat
+### Attacking and Combat

 When talking won’t do, Characters can attack.
 If a Character makes an Attack during an Encounter it becomes a Combat.

 Attacks are made by rolling a d20 modified by Str for melee or Dex for ranged attacks.
 Other modifiers may apply, such as +2 for sneak attacks made on unsuspecting targets.
 If the roll is equal to or over the opponent’s AC, the Character hits and does Damage.

-### Damage
+#### Damage

 A successful Attack does at least 1 Damage to an opponent's HP.
 The Attacker rolls their weapon's Damage.
 Melee Attack Damage is modified by Str.